GenesisEducationKyiv/software-engineering-school-5-0-volodymyr-malishevskyi/docs/ADR/ADR-003-Weather-Service-Provider.md

 WeatherAPI.com was chosen primarily due to its balance of features, ease of use, and a sufficiently generous free tier for the project's initial development and demonstration scope:

 - **Sufficient Free Tier:** WeatherAPI.com offers a free plan that includes the necessary features (current weather, city search/geocoding) with reasonable request limits for a project of this scale.
-This is evident from the project's current usage which relies on an API key (see `WEATHER_API_KEY` in [`README.md`](../../README.md) and [`backend/src/config.ts`](../../backend/src/config.ts)).
-- **Required Features:** It provides both current weather data and a search/lookup API endpoint (`/v1/search.json` used in `searchCity` method in [`backend/src/common/services/weather-api/weather-api.ts`](../../backend/src/common/services/weather-api/weather-api.ts)) which is crucial for the application's requirement to normalize city names and avoid duplicate data, as highlighted in the `README.md`.
+- **Required Features:** It provides both current weather data and a search/lookup API endpoint which is crucial for the application's requirement to normalize city names and avoid duplicate data, as highlighted in the `README.md`.
-- **Ease of Integration:** The API is straightforward, returns JSON responses, and was simple to integrate, as demonstrated by the existing `WeatherApiService` ([`backend/src/common/services/weather-api/weather-api.ts`](../../backend/src/common/services/weather-api/weather-api.ts)).
-The base URL is configured as `https://api.weatherapi.com`.
+- **Ease of Integration:** The API is straightforward, returns JSON responses, and was simple to integrate.
 - **Developer Experience:** Clear documentation and a simple API structure contribute to a positive developer experience for fetching weather data.

 While OpenWeatherMap is a strong contender, WeatherAPI.com was perceived as slightly more straightforward for the specific needs of city lookup and current weather data within its free tier at the time of initial development.
 AccuWeather was deemed potentially too restrictive or costly for a project not requiring its premium accuracy levels from the outset.
 Weatherstack's free tier limitations were a concern.